Shopify/theme-check/docs/checks/app_block_valid_tags.md

 # Reject Invalid Tags for Theme App Extension Blocks (`AppBlockValidTags`)

-This rule exists to prevent invalid tags from being used in theme app extension blocks which will be rejected when the theme app extension is promoted.
+This rule exists to prevent theme app extension blocks from containing certain tags in their liquid code.

 ## Check Details

-This rule verifies no invalid tags are used for theme app extension app blocks.
-Invalid tags include:
+This rule verifies none of the below tags are used in theme app extension blocks.

 - `{% javascript %}`
 - `{% stylesheet %}`